b3yond/solidarityGame/CONCEPT.md

-# Solidarity Economy - as a game
+# The Concept

+This is an open source MMORPG.
+The players live in a cyberpunk dystopia, but slowly discover and build alternatives to wageslave life.

+## Interface

+The Interface would be a browser:
+* one window displays the view of the player (ego-perspective, mini-games, information HUD)
+* one window displays a mastodon instance which displays the ingame fediverse, but also connects to IRL fediverses,
+* one window displays the fuckbook, ingame public social network + messenger.
+* other windows are used for links created in the game itself, maybe being displayed on wordpress instances.

-# Gameplay
+## Gameplay

-You are not limited to one of these areas of gameplay.
+Players are not limited to one of these areas of gameplay.

 Hacking
 * Science tree - developing FLOSS software for production, malware, defense, social/blogs, encryption, automation, cryptocoins, freifunk firmware